dcadenas/rubydeps/README.md

     dot -Tsvg rubydeps.dot > rubydeps.svg
     ```

-   Notice that sometimes you may have missing dependencies as we graph the dependencies exercised by your tests so you can use it as a quick bird's eye view of your project test coverage.
+    Keep in mind that sometimes you may have missing dependencies as we graph the dependencies exercised by your tests so you can use it as a quick bird's eye view of your project test coverage.

 ### Command line options